romaschka1/Data-Structures-Algorithms/README.md

 The concept of Stack is used in lots of concepts that I'll cover later: recursion, backtracking etc.

 ## Use cases <br>
-* If inside the loop we need to dynamically add/remove/check item at the end.
+* If inside the loop we need to dynamically add/remove/check items at the end.

 ## Problems <br>
 [Valid parentheses](https://leetcode.com/problems/valid-parentheses/)